-1. Three pages of "jottings".
+- 1. Three pages of "jottings".
 This is original handwritten material concerning the material you have read.
-Jottings can take any form, for example: summary, questions that occurred to you, insights, etc.

-2. Three sentences that summarize what you've read.
+Jottings can take any form, for example: summary, questions that occurred to you, insights, etc. - 2.
+Three sentences that summarize what you've read.

 A teaching assistant will do two things: Check that you did the jottings (no photocopies!!) and give you a mark on your three sentences.
-We will do this once a week except for the week when there is a midterm.
-This means there will be 4 such assignments, which will be used for 5% of your grade.
+We will do this for Weeks 2 through 12, but not in Week 6.
+This means there will be 10 such assignments.
+The best 8 of these assignments will be used for 5% of your grade.